 Recessions have been relatively small blips in economic history.
 Over the last 70 years, the U.S. has been in an official recession less than 15% of all months.
 Moreover, their net economic impact has been relatively small.
 The average expansion increased economic output by almost 25%, whereas the average recession reduced GDP by 2.5%.
 Equity returns can even be positive over the full length of a contraction since some of the strongest stock rallies have occurred during the late stages of a recession.

 The exact timing of a recession is hard to predict, but it’s still wise to think about how one could affect your portfolio.
-Bear markets (market declines of 20% or more) and recessions (economic declines) have often overlapped — with equities leading the economic cycle by six to seven months on the way down and again on the way up.
+Bear markets (market declines of 20% or more) and recessions have often overlapped — with equities leading the economic cycle by six to seven months on the way down and again on the way up.

-Four examples of economic indicators that can warn of a recession include the yield curve, unemployment rate, consumer sentiment and housing starts.
+Four examples of economic indicators that can warn of a recession include the yield curve, unemployment rate, consumer confidence and housing starts.
 Aggregated metrics, such as The Conference Board Leading Economic Index® (LEI), which combines 10 different economic and financial signals into a single analytic system to predict peaks and troughs, have also been consistently reliable over time.

 We’ve already established that equities often do poorly during recessions but trying to time the market by selling stocks is not suggested.
 So should investors do nothing?
 Certainly not.

 Not all stocks respond the same during periods of economic stress.
-In the 10 largest equity declines between 1987 and August 2022, some sectors held up more consistently than others — usually those with higher dividends such as consumer staples and utilities.
+In the eight largest equity declines between 1987 and 2022, some sectors held up more consistently than others — usually those with higher dividends such as consumer staples and utilities.
 Dividends can offer steady return potential when stock prices are broadly declining.

-Growth-oriented stocks can still have a place in portfolios, but investors may want to consider companies with strong balance sheets, consistent cash flows and long growth runways that can withstand short-term volatility.
+Growth-oriented stocks can still have a place in portfolios, but investors may want to consider companies with strong balance sheets, consistent cash flows and long growth runways that can better withstand short-term volatility.

 Even in a recession, many companies may remain profitable.
 Focus on companies with products and services that people will continue to use every day such as telecom, utilities and food manufacturers with pricing power.